moonburnt/p3dss/README.md

 - Spritesheet **has to divide to provided sprite size without remainder**.
 If it doesnt cut to perfect sprites, you will get strange results while using some of these (e.g blurry parts, parts of other sprite visible on previous and such)
-- Amount of sprite rows and columns **must be the power of 2**.
-Otherwise you will get glitches described above
+- Some functionality may require your spritesheet to fit such amount of sprites into its rows and columns, that **will be the power of 2**.
+Depending on case, it may be possible to circuimvent it with Config.rpc magic (see example code for further info).

 ## Usage: